axocomm/lambda.codes/resources/pages/about/experience.md

 backend services, work with huge amounts of data, diagnose and fix issues of all kinds, and more.

 The list of projects is already quite long, but recently I have been involved with an overhaul of the internal file processing system for customer data management and messaging, a few brand new APIs, and 2-token IVR for member onboarding.
+I am also in the process of evaluating and moving some tests over to [Midje](https://github.com/marick/Midje) to eventually replace RSpec.

 Backend services are all written in Clojure, frontends for portals and the actual Relay application use Backbone.js, Ruby is used for testing (RSpec) and